xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ### Which client sends identity info

 If a user uses multiple different clients, one question that needs to be addressed is which client should be responsible for updating the `sender-identity`.
 The most ideal way to handle this is for the `sender-identity` to be a user preference that is shared across all clients.
-There is currently no standard specified for shaered user preferences.
+There is currently no standard specified for shared user preferences.
 Once a standard is established for sharing user preferences, clients should adopt this mechanism for agreeing on which `sender-identity` should be used.
 Until then, clients SHOULD only send `sender-identity` if the user explicitly changes the desired name/pfp except on the first message.

 ## Questions to resolve (these questions to be removed from the spec)

 - I chose to keep this spec as simple as possible and only included `name` and `pfpUri` in the identity content.
 Should it also include additional identity information, such as real names or other social media profiles?
 - For pfpUri, any objections to using the Farcaster Canonical URI spec?
-- For the name field, should we keep it a string and require clients to use a web3 name lookup mechanism based on the name, or would it be better to explicitly identify the web3 asset using the Farcaster Canonical URI spec or some other mechanims?
+- For the name field, should we keep it a string and require clients to use a web3 name lookup mechanism based on the name, or would it be better to explicitly identify the web3 asset using the Farcaster Canonical URI spec or some other mechanism?
 - Will this approach work in the context of Group Messaging?

 ## Backward compatibility